codedeviate/dynamicconfig/README.md

 ```bash
 NODE_ENV=development node example/basic.js
 ```
 This will use a config files named *development.\**.
-If none is found it will try to find a config file named *default.\**.
+If none is found it will still try to find a config file named *default.\**.

 ### Set execution environment and force type of config
 ```bash
 NODE_ENV=development CONFIG_TYPE=json node example/basic.js
 ```
 This will use a config files named *development.json*.
-If none is found it will try to find a config file named *default.json*.
+If none is found it will still try to find a config file named *default.json*.

 ## Code usage